3 Days in Copenhagen Itinerary for First Timers

 Tour the Denmark royal residence with vast halls and one-of-a-kind tapestries, the royal kitchen, and stables with carriages.
 The tower is also open to the public and has a restaurant.

-Leaving the castle, walk north towards Frederik’s Church and catch a glimpse of distinct spire atop Børsen the 17th century old stock exchange.
+Leaving the castle, walk north towards Frederik’s Church and catch a glimpse of distinct spire atop Børsen the 17th century old stock exchange (under reconstruction due to fire at time of writing).

 Not long after you should reach Frederiks Kirke (Frederik’s Church), also known as The Marble Church.
 This 18th century Lutheran church, free to enter, is worth a peek inside, trust me.